kram254/Attendance_Automation_Python/readme.md

 ### Usage 📌

 Place images of individuals in the 'images' directory.
-Make sure each image contains only one face and is labeled with the person's name.
+Make sure each image contains only one face and is labelled with the person's name.

 Run the 'attendance_system.py' script:

 ```
-python attendance_system.py
+Atterndance_Automation_Python.py
 ```

 The system will launch the webcam to capture the faces and compare them with the images in the 'images' directory.